What is a toxic work environment?

 No employee deserves to work in a toxic or hostile work environment.
 If you are currently in a toxic workplace, know that you deserve better and that you have options.

 If you’ve spotted the signs of a toxic work environment at your place of work, and you don’t see things improving, it’s time to start planning your escape.
-Either to a new position with another company or by starting your own side hustle, blog or business.
+Either to a new position with another company or by starting your own business, building a blog, side hustle or start making money at home.

-Get Your FREE Slay Your Goals Guide below, with the ten steps you need to take to achieve your biggest goals like escaping the toxic 9-5 you hate.
+Get the Slay Your Goals Guide below, with the ten steps you need to take to achieve your biggest goals like escaping the toxic 9-5 you hate.

 Trust me, once you’ve decided to go, quitting is the easy part, it’s making sure you’ve prepared for your transition period between jobs and career choices that requires proper planning and preparation.